amomen9/PostgreSQL/patroni/Part V pg major version upgrade.md

 ### On the first node:

-create a new cluster but do not run it.
+5. Create a new cluster but do not run it.

 ```shell
 pg_createcluster 16 main
 ```

-Run the following and make sure it is executed without error.
+6. Run the following and make sure it is executed without error.
 After the end of these steps you can run the produced shell script to remove the old data directory contents

 ```shell